Singapore Freight And Logistics Market Size and Share

 Singapore Freight And Logistics Market Analysis by Mordor Intelligence

-The Singapore freight and logistics market size stood at USD 24.53 billion in 2025 and is forecast to reach USD 33.33 billion by 2030, reflecting a 6.32% CAGR through the period.
+The Singapore freight and logistics market size is estimated at USD 24.53 billion in 2025, and is expected to reach USD 33.33 billion by 2030, at a CAGR of 6.32% during the forecast period (2025-2030).
 Robust throughput at PSA’s terminals, a 50% uplift in Changi’s planned cargo capacity, and steady policy support for digital adoption anchor this momentum.
 Cold-chain projects, 5G-enabled port operations, and direct long-haul freighter lanes are steering the Singapore freight and logistics market toward higher-value, time-critical flows.
 Manufacturers relocating some production from China to ASEAN now route an increasing share of high-tech and pharmaceutical cargo through the city-state, drawn by fully automated yard equipment and near-instant customs clearance.
 Competition from Malaysian ports is heightening, yet Singapore offsets cost disadvantages with superior reliability, visibility, and multimodal speed.

 Key Report Takeaways